-While cookies can help you stay logged in to your accounts, make websites more personalized to your needs, and provide other services, you may occasionally want to clean all of your cookies.
-You can do so using your browser settings or using programs like CCleaner for Mac, CleanMyPC, or CleanMyMac.
+While cookies can help you stay logged in to your accounts, make websites more personalized to your needs, and provide other services, it can be best to periodically remove them.
+You may occasionally want to clean all of your cookies, which can be done using your browser settings.

 Cleaning your cookies will delete your website settings, log you out of websites, and will also delete shopping cart and other saved items.
 For these reasons, you should only clear cookies once you no longer have use of them.